You have finally come out of the closet.

 In general I will attend religious rituals, ceremonies as long as I am not required to participate in the ritual or ceremony.
 In the case of my granddaughters baptism I attended the ritual to support my son and daughter-in-law.

-At the start of my unbelief I found it impossible to attend any religious rituals or ceremonies.
+At the start of my unbelief I found it impossible to attend any religious ceremony.
 I was too angry and I feared making a scene.
 Over time I have mellowed out and now I am comfortable attending rituals and ceremonies in support of my children and grandchildren.

 Holidays are special times when the risk of believer/unbeliever conflict is especially high.
 Christmas and Easter are two holidays that offer any number of points of conflict.
-Avoiding conflicts requires everyone to be willing to compromise. (remember the overall objective is to have a home free of animosity and conflict)
+Avoiding conflict requires everyone to be willing to compromise.
+Remember the overall objective is to have a home free of animosity and conflict.

 When I first left the Christian faith I did not want anything religious uttered in my home.
 “Keep that shit to yourself” was my approach.
 Over time I realized I was being unfair to family members who were religious.
 Life is not all about me.

-When the family gathers in our home I ask my father-in-law (a retired pastor) to say a prayer over the meal.
+When the family gathers in our home I ask my father-in-law, a retired pastor, to say a prayer over the meal.
 I allow this for the benefit of others.
-I am of the opinion that prayer accomplishes nothing since there is no God that answers prayer. (there “may” be a god but I am quite certain that god does not answer the prayers of the faithful)
+I am of the opinion that prayer accomplishes nothing since there is no God that answers prayer.

 Any relationship that brings believers and unbelievers together will have conflict.
-They key is to manage the conflict in such a way that allows each person to maintain their dignity and self-respect.
-This is not easy to do when one partner thinks the other is a potential salvation prospect or the unbelieving partner thinks the beliefs the believing partner are bat-shit crazy.
+The key is to manage the conflict in such a way that allows each person to maintain their dignity and self-respect.
+This is not easy to do when one partner thinks the other is a potential salvation prospect or thinks the beliefs the believing partner are bat-shit crazy.

 This is a two-way street.
-Unfortunately, it seems that believers most always want the unbeliever to back down.
-After all they are one with the new unbelief belief.
+Unfortunately, it seems that believers almost always want the unbeliever to back down.
+After all, they are one with the new unbelief belief.
 The family has always been Christian and the unbeliever should not expect them to change.

-The unbeliever does not (or should not) expect believers to deny their belief in God, Jesus, the Bible, etc. All the unbeliever asks for is respect.
-My wife and I have stopped going the her family’s Christmas get-together because the level of religious and political intolerance is so high that it makes impossible for us to have a good time. (and raises the risk of me having a stroke) The family expects us, the only unbelievers, to go along with whatever is done, yet they find offense when they come into our unbelieving home, a home where religion has no place.
+The unbeliever does not, or should not, expect believers to deny their belief in God, Jesus, the Bible, etc. All the unbeliever asks for is respect.
+My wife and I have stopped going the her family’s Christmas get-together because the level of religious and political intolerance is so high that it makes impossible for us to have a good time and raises the risk of me having a stroke.
+Polly’s family expects us, the only unbelievers in the family, to go along with whatever is done, yet they are offended when they come into our unbelieving home, a home where religion has no place, and we act according to our unbelief.
 At times, it seems this gulf is almost impossible to bridge.

 No couple is 100% compatible.
-My wife and I tolerate each other rather well, We can talk about most anything.
-However there is one thing we can’t talk about, suicide.
-When depressed and racked with pain head to toe I will talk about taking a ride on the .357 train.
+My wife and I tolerate each other rather well.
+We can talk about most anything.
+However, there is one thing we can’t talk about, suicide.
+When depressed and racked with pain head to toe, I will talk about taking a ride on the .357 train.
 My dear wife freaks out about this and it is one area where we can not seem to have open, honest discussion.
-I could be bitter about this but that would hurt our marriage.
-So, my counselor has the privilege of parsing “Bruce’s suicide talk.”
+I could be bitter about this, but that would hurt our marriage.
+So, my counselor has the privilege of parsing and dealing with “Bruce’s suicide talk.”

 I could focus on the one thing Polly and I can not talk about OR I can focus on the wonderful, open, loving marriage we have 99% of the time.
 It is easy to become fixated on the 1% and totally miss the wonderful 99% you share with your partner.

-Some marriages will end in separation or divorce.
+Some mixed marriages will end in separation or divorce.
 The believer/unbeliever divide is too wide and one or both partners find it impossible to find ways to close the divide.
 Perhaps the believer/unbeliever conflict exacerbates problems that were under the surface long before the conflict over religion began.
-The conflict over religion only brought light to matters that have been lurking in the shadows for years.
+The conflict over religion only brought light to matters that have lurked in the shadows for years.

 Before dissolving your marriage I would encourage you to see a marriage counselor.
 Make sure the counselor is a secular counselor.
-A religious (one who believes the Bible is truth) counselor can not be objective.
-The secular counselor is able to see the issues more clearly since their view is not clouded by dogma and presuppositions about family, marriage, etc. I know that some Christians will find my advice offensive but if they think about it for a moment they will know I am right.
-A conscientious Christian counselor most likely has views about human nature, sin, marriage and divorce that would only muddle the problems the couple is having.
-When Jesus is the ultimate answer for every problem an unbeliever will find such counseling a waste of time.
+A religious counselor, one who believes the Bible is truth, can not be objective.
+The secular counselor is able to see the issues more clearly since their view is not clouded by dogma and presuppositions about family, marriage, etc. I know that some Christians will find my advice offensive, but if they think about it for a moment they will know I am right.
+A conscientious Christian counselor most likely has views about human nature, sin, marriage, and divorce that would only muddle the problems the couple is having.
+When Jesus is the ultimate answer for every problem, an unbeliever will find such counseling offensive and a waste of time.